Euramsia/personal-website/content/project/dont-die/index.md

 slides: ''
 ---
-After 25, the realisation that I was now walking towards my grave hit me stronger than expected.
+After 25, the thought that I was now walking towards the grave hit me stronger than expected.
 I realised, that I should now finally give proper attention to my body, the attention it deserves.
-After many half-assed attempts earlier in my life, I now found a structured and incremental approach that works well for me, that gives me the freedom to adapt slowly, and to find what works for me.
+After many half-assed attempts earlier in my life, I now follow a structured and incremental approach that gives me the freedom to improve consistenly, without pressure, adapt slowly, and to find what works for me.

-I started with a few supplements, Vit D because I had a light deficit, Vit B12 because I started to go vegetarian, Omega 3 because it is Omega 3, then I found Bryan Johnson's [Blueprint](https://blueprint.bryanjohnson.com), took some more supplememts, and started to design my own meals, modelled after his meals.
+It all started with a few supplements, Vit D because I had a light deficit, Vit B12 because I started to go vegetarian, Omega 3 because it is Omega 3, then I found Bryan Johnson's [Blueprint](https://blueprint.bryanjohnson.com), took some more supplememts, and started to design my own meals, modelled after his meals.

-After interest from some friends I started sharing my breakfast plan and its following iterations with more meals added.
-When the list of friends hit a dozen, I decided it was time to put it here.
+After interest from some friends I started sharing my breakfast plan and its following iterations, with more meals added.
+When the list of friends hit a around dozen, I decided it was time to put it here.

-Download the [Excel table (v6)](Meals.xlsx "Table v6") and a [brief description](Meals.docx "Document v6") with warnings and advice.
+If you are interested, you can download the [Excel table (v6)](Meals.xlsx "Table v6") and a [brief description](Meals.docx "Document v6") with warnings and advice.
+These documents will be updated somewhat regularly.

 PS: In case you plan on buying something from Blueprint, you can use my code [FELIXSCHWEIGKOFLER](https://blueprint.bryanjohnson.com/FELIXSCHWEIGKOFLER) to give both of us a discount (25$ last time I checked) on our next purchase :)